-Net debt-to-EBITDA includes the debt balance outstanding as at September 30, 2019 which includes debt issued to fund recent acquisitions.
-EBITDA includes the results of the acquired businesses as of their respective acquisition dates.
+Net debt-to-EBITDA includes the debt balance outstanding as at December 31, 2019 which includes debt issued to fund recent acquisitions.
+EBITDA includes the results of the acquired businesses and equity accounted investees as of their respective acquisition dates.
 We have not included a pro-forma last twelve months EBITDA for these recently acquired businesses.

-We have a committed line of credit facility at floating rates, provided by a syndicate of lenders.
+We have a committed line of credit at floating rates, provided by a syndicate of lenders.
 We and some of our subsidiaries can borrow funds directly from this credit facility to cover operating and general corporate expenses and to issue letters of credit.
 In August 2019, the total amount available under this facility increased from US \$550.0 million to US \$850.0 million.